 Release date: 15 July, 2014

-Don't blame Morrissey for the banality of "World Peace is None of Your Business."
+Don't blame Morrissey for the banality of World Peace is None of Your Business.
 Blame the people he chooses to surround himself with, but I’m getting ahead of myself, allow me to explain.

-Will "World Peace" be the record you dust off in 10 years when you want to relive the glories of Morrissey's solo career?
-No. You'll still go to "Vauxhall and I" for that task.
+Will World Peace be the record you dust off in 10 years when you want to relive the old glories of Morrissey's solo career?
+No. You'll still go to Vauxhall and I and Your Arsenal for that task.

-For this effort, for all intents and purposes, 'The Bullfighter Dies' is that flicker of hope.
-It's energetic, well-structured, and clocks in at a trim and tidy 2 minutes.
-It sounds a lot like something we'd find on the b-side of a "Viva Hate" single.
-It has the same playfulness and bounce that Stephen Street gave 'Hairdresser on Fire' and 'Sister, I'm a Poet.'
+For this effort, for all intents and purposes, “The Bullfighter Dies” is that flicker of hope.
+It's energetic, well-structured, and clocks in at a trim and tidy two minutes.
+It sounds a lot like something we'd find on the b-side of a Viva Hate single.
+It has the same playfulness and bounce that Stephen Street gave “Hairdresser on Fire” and “Sister, I'm a Poet.”

 Unfortunately, the rest of the LP is just...
 OK.
 Not horrible, but not the masterstroke you hoped and prayed for.
 It will always rank in the bottom third of his work.

-When "World Peace" works best, the music is stripped of the fat -no fancy studio hokum -'Oboe Concerto' gets close.
-It reminds me a bit of David Bowie's 'When I Live My Dream.'
-Just soft, simple guitar patterns; understated drum patter, and a loping bass with a few flourishes in the outro.
-It's an ode to dead friends -I think- and it functions brilliantly as the album closer.
+When World Peace works best, the music is stripped of the fat -- no fancy studio hokum -- “Oboe Concerto” gets close.
+It reminds me a bit of David Bowie's “When I Live My Dream.”
+Just an understated guitar; soft drums, and a loping bass with a few flourishes in the outro.
+It's an ode to dead friends -- I think -- and it functions brilliantly as the album closer.

-One of the album's major flaws is its song order.
-Listeners are immediately led off with four slow- to mid-tempo songs: the title track, 'Neal Cassidy Drops Dead,' 'I'm Not a Man,' and 'Istanbul.'
-Lyrically, these 4 songs all come off like poems Clint Eastwood's bitter Walt Kowalski in "Gran Torino" might have written, had he been inclined to write prose after skimming over sensational headlines in World News section of 'USA Today.'
+But one of the album's major flaws is its track listing.
+Listeners are immediately led off with four slow- to mid-tempo songs: the title track, “Neal Cassady Drops Dead,” “I'm Not a Man,” and “Istanbul.”
+Lyrically, these four songs all come off like poems Clint Eastwood's Walt Kowalski in Gran Torino might have written, had he been inclined to write prose after skimming over sensational headlines in the World News section of USA Today.
 Musically, they're almost waltz-like.
 Not the ideal way to say, "I'm back after 5 years of recorded silence, world!"

-It's not until track number 5 ('Earth is the Loneliest Planet') that purists will start to furrow their aforementioned bushy brows -- although fans of Spanish folk music will scoot toward the edge of their seats.
-Lyrically, it's the same old Morrissey: If you think you're going to find love and compassion on this big blue marble, you're in for a lifetime of disappointment, Bucko.
+It's not until track number 5 (“Earth is the Loneliest Planet”) that purists will start to furrow their bushy brows -- although fans of Spanish folk music will scoot toward the edge of their seats.
+Lyrically, it's the same old Morrissey: “If you think you're going to find love and compassion on this big blue marble, you're in for a lifetime of disappointment, Bucko.”
+Musically, “Earth is the Loneliest Planet of All” might be one of Morrissey's bigger mistakes committed to record.
+It begins with a forced flamenco-guitar lead riff and never recovers.
+It's one of the two songs tellingly written by the untested and unproven keyboardist, Gustavo Manzur.

-If the aforementioned 'The Bullfighter Dies' is the jewel of this crown, track 6 ('Staircase at the University') is the lesser, yet still cherished gem.
-The song tells the tale of an overworked schoolgirl struggling with her college studies and the shame her failing grades are bringing to her father.
-Really.
-The song could have been funny in the same way Morrissey made physical abuse in relationships funny in 'Girlfriend in a Coma.'
-Yet with, 'Staircase,' we never get that wink or nod that 'Girlfriend' gave.
-Fortunately, 'Staircase' still thrives, thanks to Boorer's rubbery melody, it's even a contender to become a single if someone edits out the last minute of the song when that pesky flamenco guitar sneaks its way back into the recording booth again.
-(You'll notice that Manzur's flamenco guitar tends to diminish more than a few songs on the album.)
+The song could have been funny in the same way Morrissey once made physical abuse in relationships funny in “Girlfriend in a Coma.”
+Yet with, “Staircase,” we never get that wink or nod that “Girlfriend” had.
+Fortunately, “Staircase” still thrives, thanks to Boorer's rubbery melody, it's even a contender to become a single if someone edits out the last minute of the song when that pesky flamenco guitar sneaks its way back into the recording booth again.
+(Manzur's flamenco guitar tends to diminish more than a few songs on the album.)

-The final 5 songs (minus the aforementioned 'Oboe Concerto') of the 12-track "World Peace" are hard to get through all the way.
-I listened to them at least a dozen times each over the past week, hoping that the album truly is a "grower" as some have plead with me, but nothing sticks.
+The final 5 songs (minus the aforementioned “Oboe Concerto”) of the 12-track World Peace are hard to get through all the way.
+I listened to them at least a dozen times each over the past week, hoping that the album truly is a "grower,” but nothing sticks.